sam0delkin/intellij-psa/README.md

   "content": "string, required.
 Content of the file.", "form_fields": {
     "{field_name}": {
       "options": "Array of strings, optional.
-Here you can override array of `RichText` completions."
+Here you can override array of `RichText` completions.", "value": "String, optional.
+Here you can override current value of any form field if needed."
     }
   }
 }